Annals of Ulster: Vikings in Ireland

 The Annals of Ulster contains a large amount of historical information on the invasions of the Vikings into Ireland and several specific events are mentioned that are paralleled in other Irish works such as the Cogad Gáedel re Gallaib.
 The Annals of Ulster documents the Viking invasions one year after the common starting event of the Viking Period, the raiding of Lindisfarne in 793, as mentioned by the Anglo-Saxon Chronicle.
-The first mentioning of the Vikings is very brief.
+The first mention of the Vikings is very brief.
 "794.7 Devastation of all the islands of Britain by heathens," yet over the course of the annals their attacks become more specific "807.8 The heathens burned Inis Muiredaig and invade Ros Comáin."

 The Vikings are called several different names throughout the annals: foreigners, dark or fair-foreigners, heathens, Norsemen, Norse-Irish and Danes.
 It is often unclear if these titles attribute nationalities or certain alliances as they are used intermixed throughout.

-The annals mention the foreigners’ beginnings in Ireland as one of plunder and slave taking.
+The annals mention the foreigners’ beginnings in Ireland as one of plunder and slave-taking.
 According to the annals, the Norsemen took many slaves in their raids.
 "821.3 Étar was plundered by the heathens, and they carried off a great number of women into captivity."
-However, eventually they establish a permanent base in Áth Cliath or Dublin by 841.
+However, eventually they established a permanent base in Áth Cliath or Dublin by 841.
 In "841.4 There was a naval camp at Linn Duachaill from which the peoples and churches of Tethba were plundered.
 There was a naval camp at Duiblinn from which the Laigin and the Uí Néill were plundered, both states and churches, as far as Sliab Bladma."

 Although the Vikings are portrayed as heathens, the Annals describes strife between the Irish against each other and often the foreigners are depicted as allies to various Irish factions.
-The depiction of warfare involving the "heathens" is not one-sided; in the annals they are often allied with the Irish against other Irish.
+The depiction of warfare involving the "heathens" is not one-sided; in the annals, they are often allied with the Irish against other Irish.
 Some Irishmen are even accused of doing the same sort of raiding as the Viking invaders.
 In "847.3 Mael Sechnaill destroyed the Island of Loch Muinremor, overcoming there a large band of wicked men of Luigni and Gailenga, who had been plundering the territories in the manner of the heathens."

-Several famous battles and characters involving the Vikings can be found within the Annals of Ulster.
+Several famous battles and characters involving the Vikings can be found in the Annals of Ulster.
 The Battle of Brunanburh 937.6, the Battle of Tara 980.1, and the Battle of Clontarf 1014.1 are all described in brief detail.
 Some Viking individuals of note mentioned in the annals with parallels in other historical sources are the foreign chieftain Turgeis, beginning in 845, Ímar and Amlaíb, the later progenitors of the Uí Ímair, rulers of Áth Cliath or Dublin.
 Irish historical figures included within the text are Máel Sechnaill, Muirchertach son of Niall and Brian Boru.